 active participant of the PASCAL network of

 In October 2009, I joined Xerox Research Centre Europe, where I led the Machine Learning group.
-The team conducted applied research in computational statistics and mechanism design.
-I am now a Senior Research Scientist with Machine Learning Science at Amazon Berlin.
-Recently, I served as an Area Chair for NIPS '11, NIPS '13 and AISTATS '14.
+The team conducted applied research in machine learning, computational statistics and mechanism design, with applications in customer care, transportation and governmental services.
+I am now a Senior Research Scientist with Machine Learning Science at Amazon, Berlin, where I lead the algorithms group.
+Recently, I served as an Area Chair for NIPS '11, NIPS '13, AISTATS '14, AISTATS '15 and ICML '15.
 I was Tutorials Chair at ECML-PKDD

 Engineering in Computer Science '12 at ENSIMAG: Statistical Principles and Methods.

 MSc in Machine Learning '11 (Applied Machine Learning) at UCL: Machine Learning at Xerox -- From statistical

 Tutorial on Probabilistic Graphical Models at PASCAL Bootcamp

 MSc in Intelligent Systems '08 at UCL: Advanced

 NIPS workshop on Learning Semantics, Montreal, Canada, 2014.

 NIPS workshop on Choice Models and